Developer: Zen Studios

 Dread Nautical Review

-With a simplistic, yet charming, art approach Dread Nautical is a nice-looking game with colorful scenarios, and well-differentiated characters, but this came with a problem, this kind of approach doesn’t add to the survival thematic the game is aiming to achieve, instead of surrounding the game with a lack of illumination, and other visual elements that would make the atmosphere of the game more horror-like its bright colors don’t allow the atmosphere to be any close to being terrifying, and its repetitive rooms make it boring after a couple of hours.
+With a simplistic, yet charming, art approach Dread Nautical is a nice-looking game with colorful scenarios, and well-differentiated characters, but this came with a problem, this kind of attitude doesn’t add to the survival thematic the game is aiming to achieve, instead of surrounding the game with a lack of illumination.
+Other visual elements that would make the atmosphere of the game more horror-like its bright colors don’t allow the atmosphere to be any close to being terrifying and its repetitive rooms make it boring after a couple of hours.

-Dread Nautical was initially developed for Apple Arcade, iOS devices, so it’s gameplay with a controller feels uncomfortable since it was intended that the player was going to be touching the screen to do all actions, but here it costs to get used to and you’ll inevitably do some unintended moves around resulting in your dead, and making the game frustrating.
+Dread Nautical was initially developed for Apple Arcade, iOS devices, so it’s gameplay with a controller feels uncomfortable since it was intended that the player was going to be touching the screen to do all actions, but here it costs to get used to, and you’ll inevitably make some unintended moves around resulting in your dead and making the game frustrating.

 Despite that, the combat system itself is simple yet effective, having to move around your character and partners individually, equipping weapons, health, and protecting yourself with a great variety and variations of the equipment mentioned before, it becomes engaging and rewarding.
 The game manages to keep adding new enemies with different stats and move sets, so you are seeing new content all the time, and yet, the level design, while charming as stated before, makes it all as a whole feel repetitive since no matter how far you go, each level feels like an extension of the previous scenario rather than another floor, especially the elevator and “horn” room which are the same each time.

 As a proper tactical turn-based game, each time something new shows up you have a small tutorial on how to use certain things, at the very beginning the game has a well-marked difficulty curve, where you keep learning new things for a while but sadly reaches a point where it becomes frustrating.